lmorchard/blog.decafbad.com/_posts/2006-01-19-books-ive-read-lately.markdown

 * [A Mind So Rare][mind], by **Merlin Donald**

   Just about 30 pages into this one, but so far I'm enjoying it.
-As opposed to a lot of the deterministic stuff about consciousness I've read in school and on my ownâ€”"You are simply a machine!"â€”this book would appear to use the same research to present a picture of the mind which in fact supports awareness and free will.
+As opposed to a lot of the deterministic stuff about consciousness I've read in school and on my own—"You are simply a machine!"—this book would appear to use the same research to present a picture of the mind which in fact supports awareness and free will.

 <!-- tags: books orsonscottcard ender cogsci makers scifi reviews -->